Download

 Check whether you need to visit KVK or can send the documents by post.
 The following questions will help you settle this.

-Does a partner sign this form?
+Does a partner who is a natural person sign this form?

-Is that partner a person?
-Then they must make an appointment to visit a KVK office.
-Does a director of a partnership or legal entity who is a partner sign the documents?
-Then give the documents to the person who must visit KVK to register as a partner with form 10.
+Then give the documents to a person who must visit KVK to register as a partner with form 10.
 Are all the partners partnerships or legal entities?
-Then you can send the documents by post.
+Then you can send all the documents by post.

 Does the partner signing live abroad?